 The Minnesota EMSC Program

-The Emergency Medical Services for Children Resource Center of Minnesota (EMSCRC) was established in 1996 to help improve the pediatric emergency care infrastructure throughout Minnesota.
+The Emergency Medical Services for Children of Minnesota (EMS for Children or EMSC) Program was established in 1996 to help improve the pediatric emergency care infrastructure throughout Minnesota.

 The Federal EMSC Program

 The Federal EMSC Program is designed to ensure that all children and adolescents, no matter where they live, attend school, or travel, receive appropriate care in a health emergency.
 It is administered by the United States Department of Health and Human Services' Health Resources and Services Administration's Maternal and Child Health Bureau.
 Since its establishment, the EMSC Program has provided grant funding to all 50 states, the District of Columbia, and five U.S. territories.
 For more information about the EMSC Program – when it was created, why it was established, what it has accomplished, and what it hopes to achieve in the future – consult the EMSC National Resource Center.

 Thank you for helping us provide the best care possible to children!